bitsbeats/github-backup-tool/Readme.md

 * Hooks
 * ...

-Eventually, backing up of these will be implemented.
+*Eventually*, backing up of these will be implemented.

 ## How to use?